zenml-io/zenml/README.md

 ### Train on spot instances

+The best part is that ZenML is extensible easily, and can be molded to your use-case.
+You can create your own custom logic or create a PR and contribute to the ZenML community, so that everyone can benefit.

 ## Community
 Our community is the backbone of making ZenML a success!
 We are currently actively maintaining two main channels for community discussions: